-In the last 130 years, the automotive industry has experienced several major changes.
-Current regulator-led initiatives for electric mobility and new business models are the some of the most recent cases.
-However, at the turn of the 20th century, electric cars were not uncommon on the streets of New York, Paris and London.
-At that time, like now, it was hard to predict the future of mobility.
-But suddenly, in the ten years from 1904 to 1914, the automotive industry changed completely.
-Electric cars disappeared and cars with internal combustion engines took their place on an ever-expanding network of roads and highways with their own chains of gas stations.
-Companies like Ford and General Motors became the market leaders by introducing new manufacturing methods such as mass production, and new management concepts such as planned obsolescence.
-What lessons can be learned from those early years of the 20th century?
-What are the implications for the automotive industry value chain and its main players?
-Do we have to look at the past to get to the future?
+During the past 130 years, the automotive industry has gone through several significant changes.
+The current regulator-led initiatives towards electric mobility and new business models are an example of this: at the very beginning of the 20th century, electric cars played a major role in cities like New York, Paris or Berlin.
+Back then, just like now, it was difficult to predict how the world of mobility would look like in the future.
+Then, in a very short time between 1904 and 1914, the automotive industry changed completely.
+Electric cars disappeared, being replaced by cars driven by internal combustion engines, networks of gasoline stations and an expanding network of roads and highways.
+Companies like Ford and GM took over the reign of the industry by introducing new manufacturing methodologies like mass production and new management principles like planned obsolescence.
+What lessons can we learn by looking back to the early 20th century?
+What are the implications for the automotive value chain and its many constituents?
+Are we looking at “Back to the future”?

-In this 33rd edition of IESE AUTO, the annual Automotive Industry Meeting, we hope to shed some light on these issues while also addressing more standard topics on the Spanish, European and world auto markets.
-The aim is to continue the IESE tradition of providing a premier platform where senior industry executives and leading experts and academics can exchange their ideas on the future of the “industry of industries.”
+In this year’s 33rd edition of our annual meeting of the automotive industry, IESE AUTO, we hope to shed some light on these questions while also addressing the issues related to the Spanish, European and global markets.
+We will continue our tradition of providing a premier platform for senior executives from the automotive industry, industry experts and leading academics to exchange ideas about the future of the “industry of industries”.